Published by Christina Riley. Last Updated on November 3, 2023.

-Skinny Dip Falls in Transylvania County (near Brevard) might once have been a secret but it has since become a very popular spot, especially in the hot summer months.
-A short and easy hike will get you to this swimming hole off the Blue Ridge Parkway (Milepost 417), which is another reason why it’s so well-known.
+Skinny Dip Falls in Transylvania County (near Brevard) was once a very popular spot, especially in the hot summer months.
+A short and easy hike (0.75 miles) will get you to this former swimming hole off the Blue Ridge Parkway (Milepost 417), which is another reason why it’s so well-known.

 The walk will take you through a dense picturesque forest and if you arrive at Skinny Dip Falls early enough, it’s possible for you to enjoy it alone.
 But before you get to jumping in, we think you should know a few things, including safety tips, info about the hike, and more.

 Read More: Blue Ridge Parkway Hikes

 This is a popular stop along the Parkway, but don’t let a full parking lot deter you from hitting the trails.
 There are several areas to explore from Looking Glass Rock Overlook and even with a full parking lot the falls weren’t so busy that we felt uncomfortable.

 Milepost 417 is the Looking Glass Rock Overlook parking lot and easiest access to Skinny Dip Falls.
 We once stopped here to check out Looking Glass Rock and didn’t even realize that a beautiful, semi-secret swimming hole sat about half a mile away.